 ‘Survival of the fittest,’ ‘Jack of all trades, master of none,’ ‘In the current climate’, ‘Little did I know,’ ..and the list goes on.

 These are what clichés are made of and are a complete no-no while you’re writing college essays - or anything for that matter.

-If there’s something that makes professors go “oh, not again”, it’s clichés.
+If there’s something that makes professors go, “oh, not again,” it’s clichés.
 They are so done and dusted that they tend to make your writing boring and less appealing.
-Not just that, they also reflect poorly on your creative writing skills.
+Not just that, but they also reflect poorly on your creative writing skills.

 7. Proofread More than Once

 Another smart way to proofread is to read out aloud.
-This is a great way to figure out the flow of your writing and spotting typos with ease.
+This is a great way to figure out the flow of your writing and spot typos with ease.